sharnoff/badstudent/README.md

 Future features:
 * saving / loading of networks

-Will be testing using cmd/test, which just checks that the network can learn to be an XOR gate
+Will be testing using cmd/xor, which just checks that the network can learn to be an XOR gate, and cmd/mnist